AceDataCloud/SunoAPI/docs/suno_audios_generation_api_integration_guide.md

 ## Continue Generation Function

 If you want to continue generating an already generated Suno song, you can set the parameter `action` to `extend`, and input the ID of the song you want to continue generating.
-The song ID can be obtained based on the basic usage, as mentioned above, where you can see the song ID is:
+The song ID can be obtained from the basic usage, and as mentioned above, you can see the song ID is:

 ```
 "id": "97efc9f4-0e8d-4b3e-88df-14568fa1b11f"